-- An individual may apply to the chief inspector for a gas work licence to carry out gas work in relation to- - (a) a gas device (type A) or a type of gas device (type A); or - a fuel gas refrigeration device or a type of fuel gas (b) refrigeration device. - (2) An individual or a corporation may apply to the chief inspector for a gas work authorisation for a gas device (type an endorsement that the holder carries out work in relation to the use of hydrogen as transport fuel or the use of oxygen for medical purposes

-- B) or a type of gas device (type B), other than a fuel gas refrigeration device. - (3) If the applicant is an individual, the application may also seek an endorsement on any gas work licence issued that its holder also carries out work in relation to gases other than fuel gases.
+- (1) An individual may apply to the chief inspector for a gas work licence to carry out gas work in relation to- - (a) a gas device (type A) or a type of gas device (type A); or - (b) a fuel gas refrigeration device or a type of fuel gas refrigeration device. - (2) An individual or a corporation may apply to the chief inspector for a gas work authorisation for a gas device (type B) or a type of gas device (type B), other than a fuel gas refrigeration device. - (3) If the applicant is an individual, the application may also seek an endorsement on any gas work licence issued that its holder also carries out work in relation to gases other than fuel gases.